top of page

-Wijnaldum and its surroundings is presumed to be an important early-medieval region.
-A lot of gold has been found in this soil.
-And, of course, it's the area where the magnificent seventh-century fibula has been found.
-Read our post Ornament of the Gods found in a mound of clay for more background on this exquisite fibula.
-It's clear from archaeological research that this area had intensive contacts with both the southeast of England and with southern Scandinavia, during the Early Middle Ages.
-Archaeologists hoped, and some still do, to find the traces of an elite, regal and even king-like settlement structures.
-In the past, they even speculated Wijnaldum was the seat of the illustrious King Finn Folcwald known from the early-medieval texts: the Beowulf, the Finnsburh Fragment, the Widsith and the Historia brittonum of Nennius.
-However, thus far, no prove of Finn's grave whatsoever.
+Archaeologists hoped, and some still do, to find traces of elite, regal, and even king-like settlement structures.
+In the past, they dare to speculate that Wijnaldum was the seat of the illustrious King Finn Folcwald of Frisia.
+A king known from the early-medieval texts: the epic poem Beowulf, the Finnsburh Fragment, the poem Widsith, and the Historia brittonum of Nennius.
+However, thus far, there is no proof of Finn's grave whatsoever.

 Anyway, back to the summer of 1987.

-The kaatsen game (see our post Donkey King of the Paulme Game if you want to have a faint clue what this exotic sport is about) was ignored for a while, and a group of local Wijnaldum guys gathered around the two bastards.
-Telling the bastards to better understand they were alone, and a long way from home!
+The kaatsen game, see our post Donkey King of the Paulme Game.
+From kaatsen to Tennis and Jai-alai if you want to have a faint clue what this exotic sport is about, was ignored for a while, and a group of local Wijnaldum guys gathered around the two bastards.
+Telling the bastards to better understand they were alone and a long way from home!
 Gerda hastily entered the arena and prevented the Wijnaldum youngsters from starting to fight.
-Staying, however, wasn't an option for the bastards either.
-They would have ended up buried in the regal grounds next to King Finn.
-Gerda would not be able to prevent that.
-If the bastards wanted to get out unscathed, leaving was their only choice.
+Staying in Wijnaldum, however, wasn't an option for the bastards either.
+They would have ended up buried in the royal grounds next to King Finn Folcwald and Winiwald.
+Gerda wouldn't be able to prevent that.
+If the bastards wanted to get out unscathed, leaving immediately was their only choice.
+Needless to say that the following typical phrase, in the local dialect of citizens of Harlingen, was answered in the negative:

 Binne jum oek su blied dak dur weer bin?

-Are you thrilled too that I'm here again?
+Are you thrilled, too, that I'm here again?

 – in memoriam Gerda Jongsma (1971-2007) –